 How do I remove pesticides from my tap water?

-How does Clearly Filtered do at Removing Pesticides?
+How does Clearly Filtered do at Removing Pesticides in tap water?

 Clearly Filtered with